 To know more about this session, please have a look at our video:

-After submitting your form, one of our team members will contact you to confirm your registration and process your payment (in Sterling Pounds).
+One of our team members will contact you to confirm your registration.

 Here are the different price options: